 We don’t let you spend money out of your pocket at any point during your claim.
 Get your bike repaired at a network garage and we will take care of the repair costs.

-As per the terms and conditions, your insurance company can accept or reject your bike claim.
+As per the terms and conditions, your insurance company (in this case ACKO) can accept or reject your bike claim.
 So, it is advisable to take the necessary precautions to avoid claim rejection.
 Below are the common reasons behind the same.